Visiting Kuranda and Mowbray safely

 Mowbray and Kuranda national parks are open 24hrs a day.
 For your safety, walk in daylight hours only.
 Black Mountain Road may be impassable after wet conditions.

 Mountain bikers do not need permits for the Bump Track or Twin Bridges track, except for group or commercial activities.
 Horse riders intending to access the Bump Track and the Bicentennial National Trail, where it traverses Mowbray National Park, need to obtain a letter of authorisation from the QPWS Regional Manager, valid for a 12 month period.
-Contact us for further information.
+View permits and fees for further information.

 Domestic animals, including dogs, are not allowed in Mowbray or Kuranda national parks.
 Horses are permitted on the Bump Track and Bicentennial National Trail with a letter of authorisation from the QPWS Regional Manager.
 See permits and fees for more information.